EONRaider/Packet-Sniffer/README.md

 ### Other Systems

-This project is dependent on `PF_PACKET` - a stateful packet filter not found on Windows or macOS X. For demonstration purposes, you can try out this package in a Docker container.
+This project is dependent on `PF_PACKET` - a stateful packet filter not found on Windows or Mac OS X. For demonstration purposes, you can try out this package in a Docker container.
 Although it will not have full access to localhost on your machine, you can still sniff on the Docker subnet and at least get the module running.